-Step 4 – Press the “Start All” button.
-An alert window may popup asking for a permission for connectivity.
+- Step 4 – Press the “Start All” button.
+An alert window may pop up asking for permission for connectivity.
 Click “Allow” to proceed.

 Alternative Method: There is also a Bitnami WordPress Stack for installing WordPress on all operating systems.

-Step 4 – Finally, open your web browser and enter the URL (which is localhost/mysite in our example above) to load the WordPress installer.
-Follow the on-screen instructions and your WordPress installation should be ready in few minutes.
+- Step 4 – Finally, open your web browser and enter the URL (which is localhost/mysite in our example above) to load the WordPress installer.
+Follow the on-screen instructions, and your WordPress installation should be ready in a few minutes.

-Last but not least, you might also be interested to check our complete guide for increasing your WordPress memory and system limits.
-You can view it by clicking here.
+Last but not least, you might also be interested in checking our complete guide for increasing your WordPress memory and system limits.
 This will be beneficial in both local and live WordPress installations.